 When I sit down in my studio and start to flip through old magazines, I keep my mind relaxed and my eyes soft.
 My breath is deep and gentle as I look for anything that catches my eye.
 I don’t ask myself why I am drawn to images of the old wooden doors, a red bird, the carved bust of a king, a hot pink lotus flower.
 All I know is that I am delighted with what I find.

-My fingers get sticky with glue and as I lay down the backgrounds and the collage begins to come together like the mysterious pieces of a puzzle.
+My fingers become sticky with glue; as I lay down the backgrounds, the collage begins to come together like the solidifying pieces of a magical puzzle.
 A black bird drops a seed into a pink flower.
 Eyes become clocks.
 A cathedral ceiling evokes the expanded state that I am in.

 My collage unfolds with a force greater and more generous than I could ever plan for.
 The patterns and colors are instantly opulent and richly detailed.
 I find a warm red Celtic scroll, a verdigris fossil.
 I look for small finishing details, a wing from a bird, a ladybug, a church steeple.
 Finally it feels finished and I feel complete, more whole than when I began.
 I look up at the clock.
 Where has the last hour gone?